-Student is required to notify class or clinical instructor, for all absences.
-Absence must be reported by student unless the student is medically incapacitated to the point that he/she cannot communicate.
-Student notifies assigned clinical instructor, in person, by telephone, voice-mail, or pager, prior to the scheduled class, clinical or activity starting time.
+Student are required to notify attendance keeper if they are going to be absent from class or clinical.
+Students are required to notify the semester leader if they will be absent from an examination.
+Absences must be reported by student, unless the student is medically incapacitated to the point that they cannot communicate.
+Student notifies assigned clinical instructor, in person, by telephone, voice-mail, or cell phone, prior to the scheduled class, clinical or activity starting time.
 Failure to adhere to proper notification, repeated absences, and/or tardiness will result in progressive corrective actions.

-Student who is absent from classroom or scheduled clinical learning experiences due to illness, accident or medical condition which interferes with ability to perform essential functions will be required to provide official documentation of clearance, from intervening professional, prior to resuming study.
+A student who is absent from classroom or scheduled clinical learning experiences due to illness, accident or medical condition which interferes with ability to perform essential functions will be required to provide official documentation of clearance, from intervening professional, prior to resuming study.